mtov/engsoftmoderna/en/chapter1.md

 11\.
-In 2015, it was discovered that millions of cars produced by a major automobile company emitted pollutants within legal standards only when they were under test in a laboratory.
+In 2015, it was discovered that millions of cars produced by a major automobile company emitted pollutants within legal standards only when the cars were under test in a laboratory.
 During normal use, the cars emitted more pollutants to improve performance.
-That is, the code included a decision structure like the following one (merely illustrative, for the purposes of this exercise):
+That is, the code included a decision structure like the following one (merely illustrative, for the purpose of this exercise):

 ```
 if "car being tested in a laboratory"